saintaardvark/tree_tomography/data/experiments/2023-dec-17/README.md

+# December 17, 2023

 Using log for first time.
 Sensor at top and bottom, both sides.

 Using hammer by holding it on side A by hand, sensor 1 -- travel time to sensor 2.

 Have marked places where feet of hammer can be put so that we can try to get consistent measurements.

+* **NOTE:** I realized afterward that this meant we were likely putting the back end of the hammer on the protective board of the other sensor.
+Eg: if we were banging on sensor 1, the back of the hammer was probably resting on sensor 2.
+There may have been some mechanical coupling here; it would be good to avoid this next time.

 # First running